Hi9Here/hi9-book/pages/permissions.md

 ### Cards
 eg deko.fyi/DCH/Foyer/skills_card

-Remember UID is different from User.
+## UIDs

-An Identity can have more than one UID.
+User is the unique identifier.
+It is not identity.
+Meaning we can have the same three states for all data types.